DevSamLee/FindMySpeakers/README.md

 # FindMySpeakers
 >
 > This repository is a test program for finding suitable speakers for students at Inspire Conference 2022.
+> The strategy behind developing this app was to boost students' engagement for the Inspire Conference.
 >
 > Reference Link: https://inf.run/Kucb (in Korean)